 “For someone running shortlines in the South, Lindy is a very special engine.
 From the time she was delivered to the Washington & Lincolnton until today, this locomotive has never been outside of the South, and she has never been owned by a big railroad.
 203 is the quintessential Southern shortline locomotive.”

 Lindy, also known as number 203, is a 2-8-0 consolidation type locomotive, built in 1925 by Baldwin Locomotive Co. of Philadelphia.
 The locomotive was purchased by a Georgia shortline, the Washington & Lincolnton Railroad, which went out of business in 1933.
 203 was then sold to another shortline, the Rockton & Rion, which served a quarry operation in South Carolina.
 The little engine proved not to be powerful enough for the strenuous labor and she was placed in storage at Rockton -- for the next 44 years.

 In 1977, 203 was taken out of storage and put to work in the tour trade in Florida and Mississippi; during these years 203 saw limited duty and it wasn't long before she was returned again to storage.Due to her years of idleness, 203 has probably traveled fewer miles than any operating steam engine in America.

 In 1995, 203 again became a shortline railroad engine when Gulf & Ohio Railways purchased the locomotive and began the task of rebuilding her for the Three Rivers Rambler.
-The restoration of this locomotive (including the conversion from coal to oil) is due to the valiant efforts of the employees of Knoxville Locomotive Works and thousands of volunteer work hours.
+The restoration of this locomotive (including the conversion from coal to oil) is due to the valiant efforts of employees and thousands of volunteer work hours.

 Lindy Frequently Asked Questions